 xTrue Naturex was started as a recording project of Keegan Kuhn to reach people outside of Hardcore music with the intention of raising awareness around issues of Animal Liberation, Earth Liberation and Humyn Liberation.

 Interview with Keegan / xTrue Naturex by Leave Me Alone Crew.

-Hello from all the LMA crew and thanks for taking the time to answer our questions.
-Let’s get straight do the point.
+Hello and thanks for taking the time to answer our questions.
+Let’s get straight to the point.
 Tell us more about xTrue Naturex, how did you start and why an acoustic project?

 xTrue Naturex was only intended to be a recording project but after getting enough requests to play I/we started touring.
 The motivation of xTrue Naturex is to raise awareness about Animal Liberation, Humyn Liberation and Earth Liberation issues through Veganism, Straight Edge, and Sterilization.

 How were you received by the hardcore scene?